cekpowell/csvql-ide/README.md

 *Documented issues with the system that could not be resolved.*

-- <u>Selecting text with mouse in Code Area</u>
+### Selecting text with mouse in Code Area

 - It is not possible to select text within the Code Area of an Editor Tab by clicking and dragging the mouse.
 This appears to be related to a bug within the CodeMirror code, as per this [issue](https://github.com/codemirror/CodeMirror/issues/5733).

-- <u>Code Area does not work when packaed into a `.jar` executable</u>
+### Code Area does not work when packaed into a `.jar` executable

 - When the project is packaged into an executable `.jar` file, the WebView is no longer able to display the CodeMirror application.
-This appears to be due to the WebView not being able to load files from the `resources` folder within the jar, which is where the needed CodeMirror source code is located.
+- This appears to be due toa bug meaning that the WebView is not able to load files from the `resources` folder within the `jar`, which is where the needed CodeMirror source code is located.

-- <u>First Table loaded into system doesnt show unsaved changes label</u>
+### First Table loaded into system doesnt show unsaved changes label</u>

 - If a table is loaded into the application on start up, and changes are made to this file within the Editor Tab, the title of the tab is not updated to say `(Unsaved Changes)`.
-Note however that the table icon does change to the 'unnsaved' version, despite the fact that these changes are made at the same time in the source code.
-This error only occurs with a table file, and as soon interaction is made with a control outside of the EditorTab (e.g., toolbar), the tab name updates to say `(Unsaved)`, indicating that this issue is occuring at an application level.
+- Note however that the table icon does change to the 'unnsaved' version, despite the fact that these changes are made at the same time in the source code.
+- This issue only effects a table file, and as soon interaction is made with a control outside of the EditorTab (e.g., toolbar), the tab name corrects to say `(Unsaved)`, indicating that this issue is occuring at a JavaFX level.

 ---